PhoshMobi/bengalos-recipes/README.md

 The default user is `phosh` with password `1234`.

+For built images see [here](http://images.phosh.mobi/nightly/).
+These are meant for testing the phosh nightly packages.

 ## Build

 To build the image, you need to have `debos` and `bmaptool`.
 On a Debian-based